What is Neti Neti?

 Where to encounter it

-Nisargadatta Maharaj's *I Am That* is the bluntest English-language record of the method — 400 pages of Bombay householder dialogues that proceed by undoing every available identification until the question of bondage stops making sense in its initial form.
-Rupert Spira's *Being Aware of Being Aware* and his longer-form talk work the same Advaita argument with greater philosophical patience, naming each apparent object of awareness in turn and pointing out that the awareness is not the object.
-The Q&A on intellectual versus lived knowing addresses the most common obstacle directly: the gap between running the procedure as a thought experiment and the recognition actually landing.
-Francis Lucille's exchanges carry the method through the direct-path lineage that descends from Atmananda Krishna Menon via Jean Klein; his vocabulary stays close to the Sanskrit register even when delivered in French-accented English.
-Adyashanti's *Do Nothing* and Mooji's satsang approach the same recognition by laying down every technique and asking what is left to be aware.
-The method is also the engine inside self-enquiry — Ramana Maharshi's Who am I? is a compressed neti neti, asking the practitioner to find the locus that none of the available answers can be.
+Nisargadatta Maharaj's *I Am That* is the most direct English-language record of the method.
+Across 400 pages of Bombay dialogues, he undoes every available identification until the question of bondage stops making sense.
+Rupert Spira's *Being Aware of Being Aware* and his longer-form talk work the same Advaita argument, naming each object of awareness in turn and showing that awareness is not the object.
+The Q&A on intellectual versus lived knowing addresses the most common obstacle: the gap between running the procedure as a thought experiment and the recognition actually landing.
+Francis Lucille's exchanges carry the method through the direct-path lineage descending from Atmananda Krishna Menon via Jean Klein.
+Adyashanti's *Do Nothing* and Mooji's satsang approach the same recognition by setting aside every technique and asking what remains.
+The method is also the engine inside self-enquiry.
+Ramana Maharshi's Who am I? is a compressed neti neti: ask the practitioner to find the locus that none of the available answers can name.